In student leadership, women are stepping forward and men are fading into the background.

 Before I am accused of not celebrating women’s rise in this regard, I see this is as a fabulous achievement in our society.
 When women are involved, it creates a better overall leadership dynamic.
 However, in solving one problem, have we created a new one?
 In terms of student leadership, we blew right past that 50-50 gender equality statistic and landed somewhere closer to 70-30 in favor of women.
 And, it seems like that ratio isn’t going to balance anytime soon.
 Are we heading from one extreme to the other?

 It’s not just college either.
-I work with one of the largest and most prominent high school organizations – Key Club – and I’m noticing it there as well.
+I used to work with one of the largest and most prominent high school organizations – Key Club – and I noticed it there as well.

 The problem is magnified even more when you take into account leadership drive and ability.
 When I worked at the NIC and conducted UIFI or IMPACT sessions, it was clear who was in charge.
 The Panhellenic Councils were the movers and shakers, the pace-setters, and the power players.
 Many of the Interfraternity Councils were struggling to keep up.
 Too many of the IFCs would have served their members better to just dissolve and let the Panhellenic Councils take over their governance.